 The word “woke” is often used as an insulting way for conservatives to describe people they think are too politically correct.
 But in “Mark, Mary & Some Other People” (which is set mainly in the Los Angeles area and takes place over a two-year period), even the “woke” characters call themselves “woke,” and they love to announce how politically progressive they are, every chance they get.
 But it’s the type of “wokeness” where people, who identify as progressive liberals and live in a racially diverse city, can’t be bothered to have any close friends who are black or Hispanic.
 To fill their “diverse friendship” quota, they might have one or two Asians in their social circle.
 That’s exactly what’s going on in “Mark, Mary & Some Other People,” which was written and directed by Hannah Marks.
 The movie had its world premiere at the 2021 Tribeca Film Festival in New York City.

 In this movie, no one is guiltier of this self-congratulatory virtue signaling than Mary Lewis (played by Hayley Law), a motormouth in her mid-20s, who has to spew something politically correct every five minutes to prove how “enlightened” she is.
 She’s more about platitude posturing than being a well-rounded person.
 Mary also happens to be African American/bi-racial.
-One of her parents is white, and one is black, although the movie never reveals which parent is which race.
-Mary’s mother is dead, and her father is not mentioned at all.
+Mary’s white mother is dead, and her black father is not mentioned at all.

 Mary plays bass guitar in an all-female rock trio that keeps changing its name to things that Mary thinks will make the band sound like edgy feminists.
 It’s a running joke in the movie.
 One of the band’s names is Butter Cunt, which tells you right there what this movie thinks is funny.
 Because the band has no talent and can’t get any paying gigs, Mary works at various part-time menial jobs during the course of the movie.
 She does some speaking-voice work for places that need recordings for outgoing phone messages and PA system announcements.
 She also works as a housecleaner and a food server.